-O3, CO, CH4, O2, SO2, OCS, and N2.
-We test a set of nine retrieval model atmospheres, ranging from the Earth case (78 per cent N2, 21 per cent O2, negligible SO2 and OCS, significant O3) to the Venus case (96 per cent CO_2 , 3.5 per cent N_2 , negligible O_2 and O_3 , including SO2 and OCS).
-Seven intermediate models have intermediate abundance of each gas with even steps in log-space, except for N2 which has no absorption lines and is used to bring the abundance total up to 100 per cent.
-The synthetic spectra corresponding to each of the nine models are shown in Fig. 3.
-The abundance priors for all gases except N_2 , for each of the nine models, are shown in Fig. 4.
+We include a combination of the gases expected to be found in Earth and Venus atmospheres in the retrieval models; H_2O , CO_2 , O_3 , CO, CH_4 , O_2 , SO_2 , OCS, and N_2 .
+We test a set of nine retrieval model atmospheres, ranging from the Earth case (78% N2, 21% O2, negligible SO2 and OCS, significant O_3) to the Venus case (96% CO_2 , 3.5 % N_2 , negligible O_2 and O_3 , including SO_2 and OCS).
+Seven intermediate models have intermediate abundance of each gas with even steps in log-space, except for N_2 which has no absorption lines and is used to bring the abundance total up to 100%.
+The abundance priors for all gases except N_2 , for each of the nine models, are shown in Figure 4.
 Because several gases are not included at all in the input model for either Earth or Venus, the a priori abundances for the retrieval can be as low as 10^{-36} .
 For these cases, where a gas is only considered to be present in either the Earth or Venus like atmosphere, the gas only has an observable effect on the spectrum close to either the Earth or Venus model end members.
+The synthetic spectra corresponding to each of the nine models are shown in Figure 3.

 For each planet, we run a separate retrieval with each of the nine atmospheric priors.
-We allow cloud optical depth and abundances of H_2O , CO_2 , O_3 , CO, CH_4 and O_2 to vary in the retrieval, and we retrieve scaling factors for all these quantities.
+We allow cloud optical depth and abundances of H2O, CO2, O3, CO, CH4 and O2 to vary in the retrieval, and we retrieve scaling factors for all these quantities.
 The cloud prior for Venus is discussed later in Section 6.
-Precise abundances of SO_2 and OCS did not have a significant effect on the spectra, and in fact none of the retrieved gas abundances deviated very far from the a priori case during the retrieval, suggesting that there is little sensitivity to the precise abundance of each gas; however, as discussed in Section 6, we find that there is sensitivity to the presence or absence of certain gases.
+Precise abundances of SO2 and OCS did not have a significant effect on the spectra, and in fact none of the retrieved gas abundances deviated very far from the a priori case during the retrieval, suggesting that there is little sensitivity to the precise abundance of each gas; however, as discussed in Section 6, we find that there is sensitivity to the presence or absence of certain gases.